cesarnml/nextjs-dashboard/README.md

   - NOTE: _`route.ts` cannot be on the same level as a `page.ts`_
 - **React Server Components** support promises, enabling simple solutions for async task like data fetching.
 - Remember to use `Promise.all` or `Promise.allSettled` to avoid unnecessary **waterfall requests**

+### Chapter 08 - Static and Dynamic Rendering

+- **Static rendering** is when data fetching is done at build time or during revalidation and the result is cached.
+  - Useful or UI with **no data** or **data that is shared across users**
+- **Dynamic rendering** is when data is fetched on the fly prior to rendering the UI